VishalRamesh50/Husky-Bot/README.md

     - This is required for the twitch module.
     - Click the "Register Your Application" button.
     - Get the Client-ID from your appilication and replace the `TWITCH_CLIENT_ID` with it in the `.env` file.
+    - Get the Client Secret from your application and replace the `TWITCH_CLIENT_SECRET` with it in the `.env` file.
 7. Run the application using
     ```sh
     python src/main.py